-The Orange habaneros are the most popular variety, making it very easy to find in grocery stores and supermarkets.
+The Orange habaneros are the most popular variety, making them very easy to find in grocery stores and supermarkets.
 Its intense heat is wonderfully balanced by a fruity flavor.
 It ranges between 100,000 SHU and 350,000 SHU on the Scoville scale.

 Habanero vs Jalapeño Pepper

 Just like habaneros, jalapeños are also quite popular in the world of spicy peppers.
-However, habaneros are 12 to 140 times hotter than a jalapeño, which measures to just about 2,500 to 8,000 SHU.
+However, habaneros are 12 to 140 times hotter than a jalapeño, which measures just about 2,500 to 8,000 SHU.
 Aside from the heat, there’s a noticeable taste difference between these two peppers.
-While habaneros have a sweet-heat flavor, jalapeño taste crisper with hints of sweetness, almost similar to a green bell pepper.
+While habaneros have a sweet-heat flavor, jalapeño taste crisper with hints of sweetness, almost similar to green bell pepper.

 Habanero vs Scotch Bonnet Pepper

 Aside from being thought the same as a Chinese pepper, habaneros are also often mistaken for the Scotch bonnet pepper.
 Both peppers are from the Capsicum chinense family.
 Their similarities don’t end there.
 Habaneros and Scotch bonnet have a heat level of 100,000 to 350,000.
 Both are alike in terms of taste as well.
 They’re spicy with hints of fruity flavors.
 These spicy peppers blend perfectly with tropical fruits.

 How to Cook With Habaneros